Get E-Book

 process.release and Build Info

-process.release gives you metadata about the release itself:
+process.release gives metadata about the Node release -

 console.log(process.release.name); // 'node'